-- Adequacy of ventilation within the workplace - Adequacy of your health surveillance procedures including identification of any vulnerable individuals. - Provision of suitable Personal Protective Equipment (PPE) and the use of face coverings at work.
+- Adequacy of your health surveillance procedures including identification of any vulnerable individuals. - Provision of suitable Personal Protective Equipment (PPE).

 You must consider all aspects of the workplace not just the workstations or work activities, but also communal areas, welfare facilities, rest facilities, corridors and outside areas such as car parks.